PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-sys-botbase.md

 ### Step 1: Install ldn-mitm

-1. Download and unzip ld-mitm: https://github.com/Lusamine/ldn_mitm/releases
+1. Download and unzip ld-mitm: https://github.com/Lusamine/ldn_mitm/releases/latest
 2. Copy the contents into the root of your SD card.

 ### Step 2: Install sys-botbase 3 (sbb3)

-1. Download and unzip sbb3: https://github.com/PokemonAutomation/sys-botbase-cpp/releases
+1. Download and unzip sbb3: https://github.com/PokemonAutomation/sys-botbase-cpp/releases/latest
 2. Copy the contents into the root of your SD card.

 Note that this is sys-botbase 3.
-This is a improved rewrite of the original sys-botbase that has additional features required by CC to achieve maximum performance and stability. sbb3 is largely? backwards compatible with the official sys-botbase (sbb2).
+This is an improved rewrite of the original sys-botbase that has additional features required by CC to achieve maximum performance and stability. sbb3 is largely? backwards compatible with the official sys-botbase (sbb2).
 So you should be able to still use all your existing programs that rely on sbb2.

 ### Step 3: Navigate your Switch to where it will accept a new controller.